Update October 2020

 ✨ New features#

-backup formats for PostgreSQL when creating data images - Fixed the
+• Support for both custom and plain pg_dump backup formats for PostgreSQL when creating data images

-flag to all spawnctl get commands to suppress table headers from being printed - Allow
+• Added a --no-headers flag to all spawnctl get commands to suppress table headers from being printed

 📝 Blog posts#